fbpx

 Everyone is counting down the days until summer for different reasons.
 The kids can’t wait to sleep in and skip dealing with that not-so-favorite teacher.
 The teachers look forward to not being ignored and not dealing with that not-so-favorite student.

-Summer is a great time to make memories, but we know it can be an expensive time if you don’t have a game plan when that final school bell rings.
-Heading into summer without some kind of a plan is like a trip to the grocery store without a list … when you’re hungry.
-It may require credit counseling (and a new diet).
+Summer is a great time to make memories, but we know how can be an expensive undertaking if you don’t have a game plan when that final school bell rings.
+Heading into vacation season without a few cheap family vacation ideas is like a trip to the grocery store without a list … when you’re hungry.
+Your best intentions are likely to fade away in no time at all, and the results may require credit counseling (and a new diet).

-We figured out the four of us do best when we have a loose plan for the summer and some dates on the calendar that everyone can look forward to.
-We can’t afford to do everything everyone wants to do but we found we could categorize our summertime together into three different buckets (and we rhymed them because, why not?).
-The time falls into three groups: go, slow, and no.
+As we eventually figured out, the four of us do best when we have a loose plan for making the most out of the summer fun and some dates on the calendar that everyone can look forward to.
+We can’t afford to do everything everyone wants to do, but we’ve found we can categorize our summertime together into three different buckets (and we rhymed them because, why not?).
+Our cheap family vacation ideas naturally fall into three groups: go, slow, and no. Here’s how to use each to plan summer fun for the whole family when saving money is on your mind:

-This is your encouraging shove to “go.”
+Consider this your encouraging shove to “go.”
 Go for it.
 Take the big vacation of the summer.
-Get out and go.
+Get out and go have some summer fun.

 Go.
 Camping.
 East.
 West.
-To Disney.
+To Disneyland.
 Visit relatives.
 To the Rock ‘n Roll Hall of Fame.
 Find the biggest ball of twine.
-Just pack some bags and go.
+Any of these can make for a great summer vacation, so just pack some bags and go.

 This is your one big trip for the summer.
-Mark it on the calendar while school is still in session and you all can look forward to the dates without work, homework, or the usual demands.
+Mark it on the calendar while school is still in session so that you all can look forward to the days you can have fun without worrying about work, homework, or the usual demands.

-It can be pricey if you’re not careful, but you are investing in your family.
+This can be pricey if you’re not careful with following your summer vacation budget, but remember that you are investing in your family.
 You are making memories with your children.
 And you work hard and deserve some time away.

 You can also use it as an opportunity to teach your kids the value of money.
 Give them a set amount of cash at the beginning of the trip and let them decide what to use it on.
-You may cringe when they choose junk food at every gas station you stop at, but they will learn.
-Either they learn they really enjoyed the freedom to do that or they might regret their lack of funds when they find something they want at the end of the time.
-Either way, you help them learn: money is finite, money can purchase fun things, and plan ahead because it spends quickly.
+You may cringe when they choose junk food at every gas station you stop at, but they will get the idea soon enough.
+Either they learn they really enjoyed the freedom to do that, or they might regret their lack of funds when they find something they want at the end of the summer fun.
+Either way, you will help them internalize an important lesson: money is finite, money can purchase fun things, and plan ahead because it spends quickly.

 Choose a memorable summer vacation regardless of your budget.

-Your kids need downtime.
-You have a job you need to be at once in a while, right?
-So this part of our summer we call “slow.”
-No airplanes, no complex agendas, no packing our equipment up the side of a mountain to set up camp.
-Slow is for a slower type of “vacation”.
-Think of these as day trips.
+No airplanes, no complex itineraries, no packing our equipment up the side of a mountain to set up camp.
+Slow is code for a slower type of “vacation”.
+Think of these as day trips, which happen to be an excellent use of your summer vacation budget.

-Each member of our family picks one day trip they would enjoy.
+Our system is that each member of our family picks one day trip they would enjoy.
 Then we check the calendar and mark the best days to take those short trips.
-If your kids are anything like ours they will all pick very different places to go.
+If your kids are anything like ours, they will all pick very different places to go.
 The variety is fun for all of us.

-Since kids think “no” is our favorite word anyway, we will use it here to remember the third type of summer planning.
+Since our kids think “no” is our favorite word anyway, we will use it here to label the third type of summer planning.

-No means no travel out of town.
-And sometimes it means we go nowhere at all.
+“No” means no travel out of town.
+And sometimes it means we go nowhere at all and explore creative “staycation” ideas instead.

 Our family likes to make this part of our summer about picking a movie or a nearby restaurant for a treat, but you could truly make it a totally “no go” evening or afternoon.
-You could choose not to leave the house.
+This means choosing not to leave the house.
 Ordering pizza and firing up Netflix is a great example of “no” travel time.
-You are intentionally setting aside time to be together as a family, without going anywhere.
+The major point here is that you are intentionally setting aside time to be together as a family, without going anywhere.

 If the youngest picks the My Little Pony game – again – honor her wishes and see if there are ways to make it fun for all ages.
 A handful of Skittles every time you roll?
 Or the winner picks a chore to hand off to each loser?
 The “no” option is intended to help do whatever it takes to spend time together at home or in town (with the delicious option of sweatpants and slippers thrown in).

 We’d love to hear about your tips and tricks for having fun in the summer without breaking the bank.
+Do you have any other suggestions to help the rest of us become Summertime Savings Superstars?
 Be sure to comment below.

 Taylor & Megan Kovar